- If Windows Defender is crushing your games, it's probably because it found some suspicious files.

 - Click Exclude this folder and this folder won’t be monitored by Windows Defender anymore.

 One way you can make Windows Defender leave your game alone is to exclude its folders from scanning.
 However, make sure that the contents aren’t truly harmful.

 3. Turn off Windows Defender using group policy and the registry

 - In the Search bar type gpedit.msc to open Local Group Policy Editor.

 - On the right side find Turn off Windows Defender and double-click it.

 - Open the Settings app and navigate to Windows Defender Security Center.

-- When Windows Defender Security Center opens, go to Virus & threat protection in the left pane.
-In the right pane, click on Virus & threat protection settings.
+- Go to Virus & threat protection in the left pane and click on Virus & threat protection settings from the right.

 - Scroll all the way down to the Controlled folder access section and click Manage Controlled folder access.